Maycon1993/Devices-docs/surface/surface-usb4-dock.md

 - Windows 11
 ---

-# Surface USB4 Dock technical overview
+# Surface USB4 Dock overview

 Surface USB4 Dock is a full stationary docking solution, with a compact, sleek design that keeps your desktop organized.
 The Surface USB4 Dock enables you to connect and power devices and accessories with 65-watt power delivery, ensuring peak performance throughout the workday.